Last updated on May 14th, 2023 at 10:52 pm

 The number 3 in the bible means Growth, harmony (balance), and completion.

-Before delving into the details of any particular number, it bears mentioning that the language of Hebrew uses its letters as numbers, and also that the letters are words and concepts (pictographs) that can be used either in the literal sense, or as symbol(s).
+Before delving into the details of any particular number and working on its biblical meaning, it bears mentioning that the language of Hebrew uses its letters as numbers, and also that the letters are words and concepts (pictographs) that can be used either in the literal sense, or as symbol(s).

 A pictograph is a symbol or an image that represents a concept or an idea.
 For example, a graphic of a cigarette with a red circle around it and a slash through it is a pictograph; it commonly means ‘No smoking’.